Saudi Arabian Airlines Logo

 The airline changed its name to Saudi Arabian Airlines, followed by a major rebranding.
 As the carrier began positioning itself as a representative of Arab airlines, authentic traits appeared in the brand identity.

-The Arabic script was used in the sign as the first of two linguistic variants of the name.
+The sign used the Arabic script as the first of two linguistic name variants.
 The inscription showed work primarily for members of the Muslim world, ensuring their connection with other countries.
 A special attitude was shown in respect for the laws and religion.
-For example, during Ramadan and Hajj, there were special charter flights to assist believers in transportation.
+For example, during Ramadan and Hajj, special charter flights assisted believers in transportation.

 The English name is placed in the second line of the emblem.
 It is for customers traveling from other countries to the Middle East.

 In front of the inscription is an image of a circle with the emblem of Saudi Arabia.
 The circle represents the globe.
-Residents of the country can visit almost all continents thanks to Saudi.
+Thanks to Saudi Arabia, residents can visit almost all continents.
 The company adequately represents the country in the world.
 The golden color of the image emphasizes high standards of service.

 2012 – today